 Park Inn

-Opened in June 2009, the four-star Park Inn by Radisson is an ideal location for families.
-The girls are able to shop at the can accommodate families of four, and likes of Selfridges, Harvey Nichols and Arndale Centre all within 10 minutes walk, whilst the whole family can enjoy a meal together or cinema visit at the nearby Printworks entertainment complex.
+Opened in June 2009, the four-star Park Inn by Radisson is an ideal location for likes of Selfridges, Harvey Nichols and Arndale Centre all within 10 minutes walk, whilst the whole family can enjoy a meal together or cinema visit at the nearby Printworks entertainment complex.
 Start your day off right with a visit to our on-site swimming pool, sauna, steam room or gymnasium.

 Get the deal at: